The studio is based in central London and provides quality piano lessons to all ages and abilities.

 Do you teach music theory?

-– Yes, music theory is very important part of instrumental lessons.
+– Yes, music theory is very important part of music lessons.

 Do you teach sight reading?